-This world-leading manufacturer of electronic goods has quite literally shaped the modern world with its inventions.
+Philips is a world-leading manufacturer of electronic goods who have quite literally shaped the modern world with its inventions.
 The Philishave, an iconic battery shaver with rotating heads was launched by Philips in 1950, as a spin-off from its research into battery powered dynamos.

 In 1963 it launched the compact audio cassette tape, and set the standard which is still used today.
 Twenty years later, Philips again revolutionised how the world listens to music when it launched the Compact Disc.
 It also invented the first home Video Cassette Recorder in 1973.